BartMoyaers/BvhToDeepMimic/README.md

 pyquaternion `pip install pyquaternion`

-## Creating a humanoid rig
+## Creating a settings file

-Currently joints in .bvh files have to be manually assigned by name to the corresponding joints in the Mimic Motion humanoid rig.
-This is done by assigning .bvh model's bone names to the corresponding joint properties in [./Rigs/humanoidRig.json](./Rigs/humanoidRig.json)
+Currently joints in .bvh files have to be manually assigned by name to the corresponding joints in the DeepMimic humanoid model.
+This is done by assigning the .bvh model's bone names to the corresponding joint properties in [./Rigs/humanoidRig.json](./Rigs/humanoidRig.json).
+On top of the joint assignments, this file should also include settings to change the scale by which the .bvh file should be transformed, and the joints used to identify the **root** rotation and translation of the model.

-I am currently unaware of how to create or use any algorithms that know how to automatically generate a humanoid rig (similar to how unity can), but am open to using them upon finding one.

 ## Running the project